annisareida/customer-satisfaction-survey/README.md

 ## 📖 Project Overview

-As a final-year Informatics Engineering student, I developed this system to bridge the gap between passenger feedback and management response.
+During my internship as an Informatics Engineering student, I developed this system to bridge the gap between passenger feedback and management response.
 The application provides an intuitive interface for passengers and a robust management system for administrators.

 ### 🎯 Core Objectives
 * **Digitization:** Eliminating paper waste and manual data entry.